weidong-whu/railine/README.md

 </p>

 ## <span style="font-size: 50px;">&#8226;</span>  Source code and datasets will come soon!!!
-## <span style="font-size: 50px;">&#8226;</span>  One can download parts of the dataset through the link, which contains totally 4000 image blocks and the ground truth for OBB-detection and segmentation of the rail track.
+## <span style="font-size: 50px;">&#8226;</span>  One can download parts of the dataset through the [Link]( https://drive.google.com/file/d/1U0OegOImt_nyeIPM1C9ezYe089fQZOl2/view?usp=sharing), which contains totally 4000 image blocks and the ground truth for OBB-detection and segmentation of the rail track.

 ### - Our datasets are organized according to the YOLOv11 format for [OBB-detection](https://docs.ultralytics.com/datasets/obb/#usage) and [Segmentation](https://docs.ultralytics.com/datasets/segment/)